They created North America’s first democracy, and played chess with

-The Dutch did their best to organize a treaty between the two nations – but leaders on both sides fiercely contested their rights to certain riverside areas, and the negotiations erupted into open war.
+Although Dutch traders did their best to organize a treaty between the two nations, leaders on both sides fiercely contested their rights to certain riverside areas.
+Soon the negotiations erupted into open war.

-This Mohawk-Mahican war became the first of many armed conflicts sparked by the presence of European colonists.
+This Mohawk-Mahican war became the first of many armed conflicts sparked by the interference of European colonialists.

 As the pace of change accelerated, so did the viciousness and deadliness of the fighting.